 - Tip your servers!
 I can’t emphasize this enough, but if someone goes out of their way to help you, and you have a great meal, please tip

-Here are a few of the more popular food allergy cards available:
+A few of the popular food allergy cards available:

 Simple and free, and one of the most popular, longest running gluten free language cards.
 They are always adding new ones, so have an extensive library of languages.
 I personally thank them for all the help they have given me over the years.
 The format could be better, however, as they can be difficult to print the right size.